liuhualin333/4045Proj17-18/Readme.txt

         nltk.download('stopwords')
         nltk.download('averaged_perceptron_tagger')
      Last, press ctrl + Z to exit.
-  2. Download datasets to data/ folder according to previous instruction.
+  3. Download datasets to data/ folder according to previous instruction.
-  3. Navigate to SourceCode/ folder:
+  4. Navigate to SourceCode/ folder:
+  5. Run the following command to preprocess data: python data_processing.py
-  4. Run the following command to tokenize all sentences in dataset: python tokenizer.py ../data/all_post_clean.txt ../data/all_answers_clean.txt
+  5. Run the following command to tokenize all sentences in dataset: python tokenizer.py
-  5. Run the following command to: python
+  6. Run the following command and follow program instruction to run stemmer and POS tagging: python nltk_controller.py
-  6. Run the following command to compute the top 4 keywords in all question posts data: python application.py
+  7. Run the following command to compute the top 4 keywords in all question posts data: python application.py

 - Explanations of data